 The wall above the wainscoting in this bathroom makes an interesting contrast to the rest of the space.
 The crisp white against the weathered grey boards gives the bathroom design more character and depth without making the space appear busy.

-Small spaces like this need to strike a careful balance so as not to become overwhelmed.
-The grey wood wall paneling adds contrast in direction, color, and texture to the wainscot, which accomplishes the goal of adding interest without chaos.
+Small spaces like this need to strike a careful balance to avoid becoming overwhelmed.
+The grey wood wall paneling adds contrast in direction, color, and texture to the wainscot, which accomplishes the goal of adding interest to the wall decor without chaos.